OtterBrowser/otter-browser/README.md

 ### Under Linux and *BSD

 Linux users can use the official AppImage version available on [SourceForge](https://sourceforge.net/projects/otter-browser/files/).
-It is a single executable file that doesnt need any dependencies to be installed.
-The AppImage version should run under any system installed after 2012.
+It is a single executable file that doesn’t need any dependencies to be installed.
+The AppImage version should run under any system installed after 2012 provided it has OpenSSL 1.0.x (not 1.1.x) and GStreamer 1.x (with codecs).
 The browser is also available in a the repositories of a wide range of Linux distributions and *BSD systems.
 Read more on [the dedicated wiki page](https://github.com/OtterBrowser/otter-browser/wiki/Packages).

 ### Under Windows